averinaleks/bot/README.md

 This disables the Telegram logger's background worker thread so tests run without spawning extra threads.

-As noted above, make sure to run `pip install -r requirements-cpu.txt` before executing `pytest`; otherwise imports such as `numpy`, `pandas`, `scipy` and `requests` will fail.
+As noted above, make sure to run `./scripts/install-test-deps.sh` before executing `pytest`; otherwise imports such as `numpy`, `pandas`, `scipy` and `requests` will fail.